bdougie/blog/source/posts/2017-01-30-stacks-in-go.md

 }
 ```

-Writing a Stack data structure in Go was a great way for me to explore not Structs in Go further, but also a great intro to Computer Science for myself as well.
+Writing a Stack data structure in Go was a great way for me to explore Structs in Go, but also a great intro to Computer Science for myself as well.

 Stayed tuned for my next post to see my implementation of Queue data structure in Go.